jerry9871/CausalLinkSim/README.md

 The fundamental principles I follow **(relationality and causality)**:

 - Every entity manifests its existence by exchanging information with other entities.
 Three-dimensional space emerges from the causal coupling between entities and is the observable metric emerging from the NxN causal link network.
-Time is a local phenomenon and a **complementary metric**, needed to define causal relation / update rate.
+Time is a local phenomenon and a **complementary metric**, necessary to define update continuity in causal propagation.
-- Each entity constatnly receives discrete information from coupled entities (at a constant "speed" in its own reference frame), actualizes itself and then broadcasts its actualized state towards other coupled entities.
+- Each entity constatnly receives discrete information from coupled entities (at a constant "speed", perceived as local time accumulation, in its own reference frame), actualizes itself and then broadcasts its actualized state towards other coupled entities.

 Immediately yielding disputes of mainstream representation **('field', block universe / time as a dimension)**: